willtrivett/eventfilter/README.md

 # Data sorting and filtering

+## Solution

+For external dependencies I have included the following via Maven:

+- Commons.collections: fast, freely available and commonly used tools for sorting the list for records.
+- Gson: fast, simple, free and ubiquitous json parsing and exporting library.
+Used to read in json records
+- OpenCSV: freely available csv for import/export.
+This was chosen because it handles edge cases in text that may contain commas or empty values.

+Internal Dependencies

+- Jaxb Xml parsing: Simple and ubiquitous for small xml documents.
+If the files were not so small I would have used stax for memory/speed.
+With JDK8 the built-in jaxb is much improved over earlier versions.

+## Usage

 Read the 3 input files reports.json, reports.csv, reports.xml and output a combined CSV file with the following characteristics: